-Healthy Chickpea Blondie Bars - Chickpeas add protein to these scrumptious blondie bars that are low in added sugar!
+Healthy Chickpea Blondies - Chickpeas add protein to these scrumptious blondie bars that are low in added sugar!
 Gluten-free and egg-free.

 With prices of food going up, how's about a tasty way to serve beans?

 A can of beans is still around a buck, making them a cheap accompaniment to a meal or a nice way to add some protein to a dessert.
 If you know me, I've been a fan of beans in desserts for a while.

 I love the protein they add, as well as the fiber, and you can't taste them, in my opinion.

 Speaking of dessert, let's chat blondies, specifically chickpea blondies.

 I've been making these for a year or so, and all the kids love them.
 When I made them to take pictures for the blog, Sam happened to be sitting by, and exclaimed, "there's beans in there?!"